bbauska/UofM-Intro-CSS3/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 99. display: inline-block (58) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">
   <img src="./images/image099.webp"
-  alt="Display: inline-block; same as inline but also accepts height and width." style="border: 2px solid #000000; width:40%;" />
+  title="Display: inline-block; same as inline but also accepts height and width" alt="Display: inline-block; same as inline but also accepts height and width." style="border: 2px solid #000000; width:40%;" />
 </p>